Location: St. Louis, Missouri, USA

 On September 29th, 2010, Ghost Hunters investigated the mansion.

-Off Limits featured an episode on St. Louis, Missouri, where they showed the caves below the mansion and brewery.
+Off Limits had an episode on St. Louis, Missouri, where they showed the caves below the mansion and brewery.

-Lemp Mansion was featured on Most Terrifying Places in America 2.
+Lemp Mansion was explored on Most Terrifying Places in America 2.